Nigeria–United States relations: Second Trump administration

+In mid July 2025, Nigerian Foreign Minister Yusuf Tuggar criticized the second Trump administration for using tariffs and visas to exert pressure on Nigeria and other African states to accept third-country foreign deportees who had been deported from the US.
+In response, the United States Mission in Nigeria said that US visa policy changes were not result of any nation's stance on third-country origins but were motivated by a desire to safeguard US immigration systems.

+Between late October and early November 2025, Trump threatened military action against Nigeria in response to the alleged genocide against Christians in Nigeria.
+Citing the violent killings of Christians and violations of religious freedom in Nigeria, Trump has ordered the United States Department of War to prepare for military action against Islamist militant groups in Nigeria.
+According to reports, Nigeria has long been the target of terrorist attacks by the extremist group Boko Haram, attacks that occur mostly in northern Nigeria, where the majority is Muslim.
+Also, according to reports from human rights groups, there is no evidence that only Christians are subject to violent attacks, and both religious groups, Muslims and Christians, face insecurity.
+Nigerian President Bola Tinubu rejected Trump's accusation and emphasized the Nigerian government's efforts to protect its citizens regardless of religion.
+The administration subsequently initiated a series of airstrikes against Islamic State-linked targets in the region in relation to the allegations.

 Economic relations

 A notable feature of U.S.–Nigerian relations has been the stability of bilateral economic cooperation, which has largely proved resilient against diplomatic and political ruptures.
 The coldest eras of diplomatic relations – notably the mid-1970s and mid-1990s – carried surprisingly little damage for economic relations, and, indeed, American investment in Nigeria expanded in some sectors under General Abacha.'
 One explanation is that the relationship lacks deep ideological or historical sources of tension, allowing the countries to repair disagreements quickly or to maintain lower-level cooperation during periods of high-level diplomatic estrangement.'
 Both countries have therefore prioritised pragmatic concerns in their relations, especially since 1975.' ' For the U.S., as the Department of State reported to the Senate Foreign Relations Committee in 1995, key among these pragmatic concerns is Nigeria's large consumer market and "vast natural resources and economic potential".
 In particular, Nigeria has been a reliable source of petroleum for the U.S. Indeed, academic Peter Lewis lamented in 2006 that, "the centrality of trade and investment in the petroleum sector is an unavoidable fact that eclipses other considerations in U.S. policy, and therefore constrains the repertoire of policy approaches".

 Graph of U.S. oil suppliers by volume, with Nigeria shown in grey.